MidnightDreamerX17/skill20/Races/LawMech.md

 Law-Mechs are technically cyborgs rather than full constructs, but their flesh is specially engineered to function only in combination with their constructed parts.

+Law-Mechs are either loyal to the Law-Mech Master, or rogue.
+Loyalists must be Lawful Neutral and do exactly as they are told in the hierarchy.
+Loyalists must also not ask questions - if they need to know something then their hierarchy would tell them.

+Rogue Law-Mechs can do whatever they want, although they are enemies of the loyalists and have a risk of being attacked on sight.
+Rogue Law-Mechs can even worship other Lawful Neutral gods and live on the Lawful-Neutral-Plane, although they won't be welcome to the part of the Lawful-Neutral-Plane that the Law-Mech Master rules over.

 - Vision: Day Vision
 - Theoretical Lifespan: 10 years / Unlimited
 - Map Movement: 20 feet